Visiting Forty North Oyster Farm

 Fifty or twenty minutes later, we came to this beautiful clearing.
-This narrow lagoon was flanked by a impenetrable wall of trees, marshland, and firm sandy beaches.
-I’m not 100% sure, but I believe we were strolling through a northern part of the Edwin B. Forsyth National Wildlife Refuge.
+This narrow lagoon was flanked by an impenetrable wall of trees, marshland, and firm sandy beaches.
+I'm not 100% sure, but I believe we were strolling through a northern part of the Edwin B. Forsyth National Wildlife Refuge.
 The Refuge protects over 47,000 acres of New Jersey coastal habitats which is actively managed for migratory birds.
 The refuge’s location in one of the Atlantic Flyway’s most active flight paths makes it an important link in seasonal bird migration.
 Flocks of Canadian geese flew overhead now and again.
 We even spotted a couple Osprey nests close to the farm.

 Can you imagine that a year ago, this narrow waterway was packed with marooned boats?